Indiana Collaboration for Lead Action and Prevention

 The University of Notre Dame, Indiana University—Purdue University Indianapolis (IUPUI), Indiana State University, IU School of Medicine—Terre Haute, and the Indiana State Department of Health, with funding from Housing and Urban Development (HUD), have partnered to create the Indiana Collaboration for Lead Action and Prevention.
 Through this partnership, residents of four Indiana counties, Marion, Vermillion, Vigo, and St. Joseph, will receive free Lead Screening Kits so they can collect and submit samples of dust, water, paint, and soil for analysis.

-Once researchers analyze samples, residents will receive a full report detailing what they found.
-If elevated lead levels are detected, they will also provide a list of strategies to help residents reduce exposure to lead.
+To learn more about lead in and around your home, pick up a Lead Screening Kit and collect samples.
+Researchers will analyze samples, then residents will receive a full report detailing what they found.
+If elevated lead levels are detected, they will provide a list of strategies to help residents reduce exposure to lead.

 How to Participate

-If you are a resident of Marion County, you may pick up your Lead Screening Kit from one of the locations on this map.
-If you would like your organization in Marion County to be a pick-up/drop-off site for Lead Screening Kits, contact Angela Herrmann at 317-274-7484.
+Pick up your Lead Screening Kit from one of 18 Indianapolis Public Library locations on this map.
+If you would like your organization in Marion County to be a sample drop-off site for Lead Screening Kits, contact Angela Herrmann at 317-278-4911.

 If you are a resident of St. Joseph County, contact Jocelyn "Jo" Keranen at 206-734-7418 to coordinate the pickup of a Lead Screening Kit.